blueorionn/portswigger-websecurity-academy-labs/03_path-traversal/01-file-path-traversal-simple-case/README.md

 ## Goal

 According to the lab description, this lab contains a path traversal vulnerability.
-To solve this lab, we have to retrieve the contents of the/etc/passwd file. *The /etc/passwd file is a plain text file that stores basic information about user accounts on a Linux system, including usernames, user IDs (UIDs), group IDs (GIDs), home directories, and default shells, but not the actual passwords.*
+To solve this lab, we have to retrieve the contents of the `/etc/passwd` file. *The `/etc/passwd` file is a plain text file that stores basic information about user accounts on a Linux system, including usernames, user IDs (UIDs), group IDs (GIDs), home directories, and default shells, but not the actual passwords.*

 ## Reconnaissance